radhey24h/cloud-in-depth/aws-in-depth/Day-8-AWS-Serverless/06-AWS-SQS.md

-# AWS Simple Queue Service (SQS)
+# AWS SQS (Amazon Simple Queue Service)

-AWS Simple Queue Service (SQS) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
-It allows you to send, store, and receive messages between software components at any volume.
+AWS SQS (Amazon Simple Queue Service) is a fully managed message queuing service that enables users to decouple and scale microservices, distributed systems, and serverless applications.
+It helps manage and operate message-oriented middleware, allowing developers to focus on their core work.

+Amazon SQS handles the message delivery reliably at any scale without requiring other services to be always available.
+It supports sending, storing, and receiving messages between software components and can be accessed through various tools such as the Amazon Console, command line interface, and SDKs.

+## Types of Queues in Amazon SQS

+### Standard Queue

+- **Description**: Standard queues offer at least once delivery and maximum throughput.
+They support a high volume of transactions per second per API action.
+- **Characteristics**:
+  - **Delivery**: Guarantees at least one delivery of each message, but may deliver multiple copies of a message.
+  - **Order**: Messages may be delivered in a different order than they were sent.
+  - **Throughput**: Supports a high number of transactions per second.

+### FIFO Queue

+- **Description**: FIFO (First-In-First-Out) queues guarantee that messages are processed exactly once and in the exact order they are sent.
+- **Characteristics**:
+  - **Order**: Messages are strictly preserved in the order they are sent and received.
+  - **Throughput**: Can handle up to 300 messages per second, including 300 send, receive, and delete operations per second.
+  - **Duplication**: Messages are not duplicated and are retained until explicitly deleted by the customer.

+## Key Features

+- **Reliable Message Delivery**: Ensures that messages are delivered without loss.
+- **Scalability**: Can handle any volume of messages and scale as needed.
+- **Flexible Access**: Integrates with various tools including the Amazon Console, CLI, and SDKs.

 ## Architecture